Timeline of China's attempts to prevent stock market meltdown

-SHANGHAI The Chinese government has taken unprecedented steps since late June to stave off a crash in its stock markets, which have plunged 38 percent since mid-June on concerns over the slowing economy and an unexpected devaluation of the yuan in mid-August.
+SHANGHAI The Chinese government has taken unprecedented steps to stave off a crash in its stock markets, which have plunged since mid-June on concerns over the slowing economy and an unexpected devaluation of the yuan in mid-August.

 ** June 29 - The state-backed provider of margin financing, China Securities Finance Corp, publicly says that the risk of margin trading is controllable and margin calls are relatively small.